ThomasRettig/help-hub/README.md

 # HopeHub

-HelpHub is a Discord bot which detects indicators of possible suicidal ideation in messages by matching them to our database of suicidal words.
+HopeHub is a Discord bot which detects indicators of possible suicidal ideation in messages by matching them to our database of suicidal words.

 ## Ideas
 - Send a message to the sender with mental health support links